conghanzheng/conghanzheng.github.io/_pages/teaching.md

 **Microeconometrics, Part I** (Fall 2021, Fall 2022, Lecturer: Hanna Wang; Fall 2024, Lecturer: Joan Llull) [<button data-toggle="collapse" data-target="#mc1" class="collapsible custom-collapsible"></button>]
 <div id="mc1" class="collapse">
+   <i>Schedule of TA Sessions</i>: <a>We will have a total of five sessions, each session 1, 2, 4, 5 will cover one of the following four topics, session 3 (October 11th) will cover the solutions to PS1 and PS2.</a>
+   <span style="display: block; margin-top: 10px;"></span>

-   <i>TA session schedule</i>:  <a>We have a total of five sessions, each session 1, 2, 4, 5 will cover one of the following four topics, session 3 (October 11th) will cover the solutions to PS1 and PS2.
-For the solution to each problem set, I will post a solution code script and a pdf.
-Feedback on your solution will be provided by marking and commenting on your solution PDF, which will be sent within the next week after it is due.</a>
+   <i>Solutions to Problem Sets</i>: <a>For the solution to each problem set, I will post a solution code script and a pdf.
+Feedback on your solution will be provided by marking and commenting on your solution PDF, which will be sent to you within one week after it is due.</a>
    <span style="display: block; margin-top: 10px;"></span>

    <ul>
     <li><a href="https://conghanzheng.github.io/assets/TA/MicroEconometricsI_2024/Syllabus.pdf">[Syllabus]</a> and <a href="https://joanllull.github.io/teaching.htm">Course Materials</a></li>
     <li><b>Panel Data</b></li>